Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

 ##### Supported Action Details
-Using this connector you will have the ability to create and manage the following items in Cura ECD:
+Using this connector you will have the ability to create and manage the following items in Fierit ECD:

 | Files       |Description |Employee Account | User Account        |
 | ----------- | --------------|--------------    |-----------